Judging Criteria & Competitor Prep

 - Be sure to explain why your game is great and why you think it would be successful in the marketplace.

-- Teams are expected to bring their own laptops, demo materials, audio speakers, etc.
+- Teams are expected to bring their own laptops, demo materials, audio speakers, etc. for demos.

 Good luck!